bjoernricks/greenbone-env/README.md

 ## The problem

-You need to develop/test/work on different versions/branches/features of the OpenVAS modules, it's difficult to track where these versions are installed and you have to adjust all the paths manually.
+You need to develop/test/work on different versions/branches/features of the GVM/OpenVAS modules, it's difficult to track where these versions are installed and you have to adjust all the paths manually.

 ## Solution